-Google Home prices fall on multiple occasions throughout the year on a range of its devices.
-That's what our dedicated price comparison technology is here to help you with.
-You're at the best (constantly updated) page to find the latest Google Home, Google Home Mini, Google Nest Hub (previously known as the Google Home Hub) and Google Home Max deals.
-We've also just added the latest prices for the new Google Nest Hub Max and Google Nest Mini devices.
+Your guide to the best Google Home sales that are happening online.
+We're rounding up the best deals on Google's smart home speaker lineup, including the Google Home, Google Home Mini, Google Nest Hub (previously known as the Google Home Hub), and the Google Home Max.
+We've also added the latest sales for the new Google Nest Hub Max and Google Nest Mini devices.

 The Google Home family of smart speakers are amongst the most popular smart speakers on the market that tap into the convenience of voice control.
 And don't tell Alexa, but Google Assistant has proved to be considerably smarter at answering our requests.
 The Google Home and Google Home Mini are roughly on a par with the Amazon Echo range in terms of audio quality for music, but the newer Google Home Max frankly thrashes any of Amazon's Echo speakers for music fans that want to feel every beat.